arlac77/statetransition-mixin/README.md

 ## clazz

-Generated mixin class with support of state transtions
+Generated mixin class with support of state transtions.

 ## rejectUnlessResolvedWithin